drconsilience/mobilemetrics/README.md

 mobilemetrics
 =============

-a platform for independent tracking, analysis, and reporting of parameters relevant to Parkinson's disease
+A platform for independent tracking, analysis, and reporting of parameters relevant to Parkinson's disease